Minor Portfolio Overview

 During their fourth year, CRWR minors will compile a writing portfolio in their chosen genre: poetry, fiction, or nonfiction.
 The portfolio is not a BA thesis but represents a body of work that students have either worked on in a past workshop or developed in their graduating year.
 Students in the minor will craft their writing portfolios in a thesis/major projects workshop under the guidance of a faculty advisor.

 Thesis/Major projects workshops are only offered during winter quarter and provide the opportunity for students in the minor to work alongside majors and MAPH students.
 CRWR minors must enroll in one of the following courses to fulfill the thesis/major projects workshop degree requirement for the minor: CRWR 29200 Thesis/Major Projects Fiction Workshop, CRWR 29300 Thesis/Major Projects Poetry Workshop, CRWR 29400 Thesis/Major Projects Nonfiction Workshop.

 Below are the program's current formatting guidelines for the portfolio.
-Students should submit their portfolios to their faculty advisors, Annette LePique (Student Affairs Administrator), and Professor Gus Rose (Faculty Minor Liaison), by the end of the fifth week in their graduating quarter.
-For minors graduating in spring 2021, portfolios are due Friday, May 7th (end of week 6), because of the updated academic calendar.
+Students should submit their portfolios to their faculty advisors, Annette LePique (Student Affairs Administrator), and Professor Gus Rose (Faculty Minor Liaison), by the end of their winter thesis workshop (exact date specified by their faculty advisor & dependent upon College deadlines for grade submission).

 - Portfolios should be typed, double-spaced (except for poetry), and contain page numbers